ExpressLRS/Docs/docs/quick-start/binding.md

 For traditional binding to work, a Binding Phrase must not be set, at least for the Receiver.

+!!! info "Updated on 3.4.0"
+    Any Receiver flashed with 3.4.0 or newer can be put into Bind Mode, even with a set Binding UID.

 !!! warning "Notice"
     A Receiver flashed or set with a Binding Phrase WILL NOT initiate Manual Binding mode, however many times you try the procedure below.
 You must first reflash the receiver with the Binding Phrase field disabled and/or unset.
 Why would you not use a bind phrase though if you're already having to flash the RX anyway? :grin: